npgrosser/houston/README.md

 #### Context Files

-Another, more powerful and reusable way to provide context information is to use _context files_.
+Another, more powerful way to provide context information is to use _context files_.
 Theoretically, you could also use them to mimic the functionality of the context flags.
-A context file is a filed with a '.ctxt' extension that contains a list of information in plain english.
+A context file is a file with a '.ctxt' extension that contains a list of information in plain english.

 ##### Default Context File